davawen/keal/README.md

 # you can specify multiple icon themes by preference:
 #   icon_theme = Zafiro-Icons-Dark,Adwaita,hicolor

+terminal_path = kitty # which terminal to use to launch terminal applications

 usage_frequency = true # show the most frequently launched applications first

 placeholder_text = search your dreams!